Acid Base Disorders are characterized by abnormal levels of pH, partial pressure of carbon dioxide (Pco2) and bicarbonate (HCO3−) in the blood.

 Type I – Distal RTA

-H+ ion secretion in the DCT is impaired in type I RTA, resulting in a high urine pH (>5.5) and metabolic acidosis.
+H+ ion secretion into the Distal Tubule by the alpha intercalated cells of the medullary collecting duct is impaired in type I RTA, resulting in a high urine pH (>5.5) and metabolic acidosis.
 In distal RTA, serum HCO3 <15 mEq/L along with hypokalemia, hypercalciuria, and decreased citrate excretion.
 Nephrocalcinosis and nephrolithiasis are possible complications and presentation of many patients of distal RTA.

 - Autoimmune disease with hypergammaglobulinemia, particularly Sjögren syndrome or RA